Common Settings

 would work well with cowsay and also ensure there is no shell escaping happening.

-validate: len(value) < 20 && is_shellsafe(value)We support the standard expr language grammar - that has a large number of functions that can assist the
+The standard expr language grammar is supported - it has a large number of functions that can assist

-validation needs - we then add a few extra functions that makes sense for operation teams.
+validation needs.
+A few extra functions are added that make sense for operations teams.

 | Function | Description |